Trigmatic: Early life

-Enoch Nana Yaw Oduro-Agyei was born on the streets of flamingo, a suburb of Accra.
+Enoch Nana Yaw Oduro-Agyei was born on the streets of Flamingo, a suburb of Accra.
 He started his early education at Homecare Nursery School in Dansoman and later continued at St. Martin de Porres, also in Dansoman.
 He completed Junior High in 2000 and enrolled in St. Martin de Porres Senior High School where he completed in 2003.
 He attended St. Martin de Porres Senior High School in Nsawam Adoagyiri.

 Career

 2000–2007

-His musical journey begun in high school, where he contributed to all musical events organised by the school.
+His musical journey began in high school, where he contributed to all musical events organized by the school.

-After High School he enrolled at NIIT in 2005 where he studied network engineering and acquired a diploma in database administration.
-He later pursued a professional certificate in marketing (CIMUK)from University of professional studies (UPSA) and later a first degree from Central University college.
+After High School, he enrolled at NIIT in 2005 where he studied network engineering and acquired a diploma in database administration.
+He later pursued a professional certificate in marketing (CIMUK) from the University of Professional Studies (UPSA) and later a first degree from Central University College.
 However, his passion for music led him into media and entertainment on a full-time basis.

-Just around that same period, he became the winner of Vibe Fm's lyricist lounge and continued to be a battle rapper.
+Just around that same period, he became the winner of Vibe FM's lyricist lounge and continued to be a battle rapper.

 2007–2011

-In 2007, he was able to release a street mixtape called 'Stain on a cloth'.
+In 2007, he released a street mixtape called 'Stain on a Cloth'.
 He continued to discover himself and steadily brought out the Dancehall and Reggae vibe within.
 He worked at a radio station (Vibe FM) in Accra as a co-host on a Saturday show called 'Young Vibes'.

 In 2009, he moved to Yfm, an Accra-based urban radio station where he hosted a Saturday show called 'Y express'.

 Under new management (Gab Management) in 2010 he released his first main album, Permanent Stains.
 The album included his hit singles "My Life", "Mefiri Ghana" and "My Jolly".
 He got seven nominations making him the highest nominee in Ghana Music Awards (2011).
-He won The Best Rapper of the year award that year (2011).
+He won The Best Rapper of the Year award that year (2011).
 The Permanent Stains album recorded three nominations in the Gospel Music Awards and four at the 4Syte Music Video Awards.
 He was most sought after to perform on almost every show held in Ghana.
 He toured throughout the nation.
 His nationwide high school tours and other accomplishments got him awarded as Mentor of The Year by Prempeh College.
 He was awarded the certificate of achievement for his diverse contribution to youth empowerment in Ghana.
-He was appointed the Head of Hip-Hop for Musicians Union of Ghana (MUSIGA) in 2011.
-Same year he established his own label called the Da Trig Entertainment Label, now Matic multimedia.
-Under this management his second album SOUL-u-TIONS was released.
+He was appointed the Head of Hip-Hop for the Musicians Union of Ghana (MUSIGA) in 2011.
+The same year he established his own label called the Da Trig Entertainment Label, now Matic Multimedia.
+Under this management, his second album SOUL-u-TIONS was released.
 Once more he got six nominations at the 2012 Ghana Music Awards.
-This album also recorded top ranking hits such as "Light and Darkness" featuring Irene Logan and "Ajeeii" featuring Raquel.
+This album also recorded top-ranking hits such as "Light and Darkness" featuring Irene Logan and "Ajeeii" featuring Raquel.
 It also featured African acts like Kel, Hakym da Dream and Mocheddah.
 He's recorded with musicians across the length and breadth of this world.